The MedStar Health—MedStar Georgetown University Hospital/Washington Hospital Center Ophthalmology Residency Program

 - Using a surgical simulation tool, if available.

-Second year residents begin to develop an understanding and appreciation of the ethical, psychological, and practical aspects of surgical therapeutics.
+PGY3 residents begin to develop an understanding and appreciation of the ethical, psychological, and practical aspects of surgical therapeutics.

-- They maintain careful awareness of general and pediatric cases done and posted by the preceding resident at VA, FFX and CNMC, who cooperates to ensure that an adequate number of cases is scheduled for the limited operating time available to the in-coming resident.
+- Residents maintain careful awareness of general and pediatric cases done and posted by the preceding resident at VA, FFX and CNMC, who cooperates to ensure that an adequate number of cases is scheduled for the limited operating time available to the in-coming resident.

 Residents arrange for at least two sessions of practice surgery on cadaver eyes, for the express purpose of further developing facility in suturing and tying under the operating microscope with 22 micron suture.
 Additionally, experience in incisional refractive surgery is obtained through practice on cadaver or fresh animal eyes.
 At least one session must be supervised by an attending physician.